fluid-project/floeproject.org/src/collections/resources/social-justice.md

 ---
 title: Social Justice, Activism and Digital Equity
+excerpt: Technology can be leveraged to advocate for social justice, build community and affect change in the world.
 ---

 Technology can be leveraged to advocate for social justice, build community and affect change in the world.
-How do we consciously approach the design of technology for social justice to maximize its reach, adaptability and inclusiveness?</p>
+How do we consciously approach the design of technology for social justice to maximize its reach, adaptability and inclusiveness?

 * [Digital Inclusion (2017)](http://pub.rehabmagazine.ca/publication/?i=462308&ver=html5&p=10)
 Read about digital inclusion in ‘The bad news, the good news and what to do about it’